1. Knowledge Base

 New-DistributionGroup -Name "Roomlist-name" -Members room1@domain.com,room2@domain.com,room3@domain.com

-To Prepare your Azure Active Directory for HCP, you need to register a custom application, please follow the below steps:
+In this section, we will prepare Azure Active Directory for HCP, first, you need to register a custom application, please follow the below steps

 Single-page application: